mougiakouel/QGIS-Training-Manual/rasters/terrain_analysis.rst

 You can decide which of these two settings you'd prefer to use.
 When you are done, save your map.

-.. note:: |note| For the next two exercises, please use a new map.
+.. note::  For the next two exercises, please use a new map.
 Load only the :kbd:`DEM` raster dataset into it (:kbd:`exercise_data/raster/SRTM/srtm_41_19.tif`).
 This is to simplify matters while you're working with the raster analysis tools.
 Save the map as